Retail Back Office Software Development: Stages and Success Stories

 Everyone strives to make a digital product understandable for any user.
-Therefore, development is a rather complicated and creative process.
-Especially when it concerns such a large mechanism as retail.
+Therefore, development is a rather complicated and creative process, especially when it concerns such a powerful mechanism as retail.
 After previous research, the reader probably knows what retail back-office software is, why, and where sellers purchase it.
 Some of them use ready-made solutions if the last ones are suitable for business in all respects.
-But the majority of companies, especially big retailers, prefer development from scratch.
-Here we discover how the procedure for preparing, creating, and implementation a new product is going on.
+But most companies, especially giant retailers, prefer development from scratch.
+Here you will discover how the procedure for preparing, creating, and implementing a new product is conducted.

 Four Stages of Retail Back Office Software Development Cycle

-The retail internal digital transformation always requires the current situation analysis.
-Data about the actual company position allow to implementation solutions, determine the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:
+The merchant's internal digital transformation always requires the current situation analysis.
+Data about the retail back office conditions and company’s position allows for implementation solutions, determining the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:

 1. How relevant is the existing back-office software?

 It is needed to identify the less flexible, outdated components that should be replaced or improved in priority.
-Following Victor Kmita, CEO XME: “Retail ERP, SRM, and Product Catalog are the back office software components that are usually updated first.”
+Following Victor Kmita, CEO at XME.digital, “Retail ERP, SRM, and Product Catalog are the back office software components usually updated first.”
 Thus, primarily, sellers should pay attention to the above systems' work.

 2. In which measure all internal processes are staff and time-consuming?

-The digital transformation purpose is to minimize human involvement in maintaining procedures.
-Earlier XME noticed that development results should allow the retail back office to function without employees.
-So, initially, it's necessary to determine how long this path will be and with what procedures it should be started.
+The digital transformation’s purpose is to minimize human involvement in maintaining procedures.
+Earlier XME.digital noticed that software development results should allow the retail back office to function without employees.
+So, initially, it's necessary to determine how long this path will be and what procedures should be started.